 Summary of your legal rights around birth and breastfeeding

 You have a right to choose the circumstances of your birth and how to feed your baby, including choosing to have a home or caesarean birth.
 This right can only be limited if the limitation is lawful, necessary and proportionate at the time that you give birth.
 (This comes from Article 8 of the European Convention of Human Rights – the right to a private life which includes the right to make decisions around your own body).

 You have a right to make your own decisions about your body under English common law (caselaw).
 The most important case about this right is called Montgomery v Lanarkshire Healthboard.
 It sets out how health professionals need to make time to have a full and respectful dialogue with you about the risks and benefits of all care options that they are recommending to you.
 This also includes breastfeeding and the different ways that you can feed supplemental milks to your baby.
 Care should always be individualised to your own and to your baby’s personal health circumstances.

 You and your baby have the right to be given respectful and dignified care at all times.
 Or to put it another way, you have the right under article 3 of the European Convention of Human Rights not to be subjected to inhuman and degrading treatment.
 This is a right which cannot be limited at all.

 The European Convention rights are within UK law because they are enshrined in the UK Human Rights Act 1998.
 This Act places responsibilities on all public bodies across the UK to protect and uphold individual’s human rights.
 Public bodies include all NHS hospitals and all of their staff.

-Written by Johanna Rhys-Davies with input from Eva Williams 2020
+Written by Johanna Rhys-Davies with input from Anna Burbidge and Eva Williams, July 2020